ajnonaka/amrex-tutorials/Docs/source/HeatEquation_UQ.rst

    .. code-block:: bash
       :caption: Run with bash script

-      ./wf_uqpc.x
+      ./workflow_uqpc.x

 .. dropdown:: Understanding GNU Parallel Workflow Pattern

-   The ``wf_uqpc.x`` bash script relies on the user augmenting their codes to write outputs of interest to ASCII text files.
+   The ``workflow_uqpc.x`` bash script relies on the user augmenting their codes to write outputs of interest to ASCII text files.
    In this case, the ``main.cpp`` was modified from the ``amrex-tutorials/GuidedTutorials/HeatEquation_Simple/main.cpp`` in the following ways:

    First, support for parsing ``diffusion_coeff``, ``init_amplitude``, and ``init_width`` from the input file and command line were added.